avianbc/blog/content/about.md

 ## What I Do

-I am a **Full Stack Developer** who has both contributed to and led development on a diverse set of software projects in domains such as:
+I am a **Senior Full Stack Developer** who has both contributed to and led development on a diverse set of software projects in domains such as:

   * Insurance (Health, Auto, Homeowners, and many more)
   * Healthcare